sina-salek-finance/us-equities-portfolio-demos/README.md

 ```

 ## Usage
-To run the portfolio optimization strategy, execute the `orchestrator.py` script located under the `src/alphalab` directory.
+To run the portfolio optimisation strategy, execute the `orchestrator.py` script located under the `src/alphalab` directory.
 This script orchestrates the entire process of data ingestion, model training, and portfolio rebalancing.

 1. Open your terminal.
 2. Navigate to the `src/alphalab` directory in your project.